 “In just the past few days, Lloyds Bank in the U.K. upgraded its commercial bank as part of a major push to get businesses on board with digital supply chains and American Express on announced an agreement to acquire acompay, a digital payment automation platform, from ACOM solutions.”

-Another driver is the improvement in SME targeted solutions during the past several years.
-Previously, SMEs just did not have the choice, knowledge or wherewithal to reduce check-based processes, but now SMEs have access to many more solutions that can be more easily integrated to their financial environment are now available to SMEs.
+The improvement in SME targeted solutions during the past several years is another driver.
+Previously, SMEs just did not have the choice, knowledge or wherewithal to reduce check-based processes.
+Many more solutions that can be more easily integrated to their financial environment are now available to SMEs.
 These are often underappreciated benefits of a changeover to digital payments,

 “These companies still have to convince businesses, particularly smaller ones, to adopt digital payments for supply chains.
 There’s signs that’s happening, especially for larger businesses that fit into the small-to-medium sized category, according to Peter Reville, director of primary research services at Mercator….Businesses with annual company sales between $5 and $10 million use digital options such as wire transfers 200% more than the general small business average (for $100,000-$10 million).
 That total market uses wire transfers only 9% of the time; and larger small businesses use business credit cards 135% more than the entire small business segment, which uses credit cards for 52% of payments.”

-The article goes on to point out a number of other digital changes and collaborations that have occurred (and will continue to occur), including the importance of process efficiencies and data to improve business performance is included.
+A number of other digital changes and collaborations that have occurred (and will continue to occur) are pointed out.
+The importance of process efficiencies and data to improve business performance is included.

 “UMB focuses on what Uma Wilson, the bank’s director of product management, describes as “quality” to encourage businesses to automate supply chain finance.
 While that sounds obvious, “quality” refers to “what” the payment is for more than “how” the payment is being made….“The businesses are hungry for automation and are open to changes, but it has to be more of a conversation than saying you have a new process that does ACH instead of checks,” Wilson said.
 “It’s more like if you are issuing 500 checks per month, I have an alternative that automates that and also drives all of these other efficiencies.”